ViratGarg2/CG_assign_3_final/README.md

 ## Features

 *   **3D Model Rendering**: Load and render 3D models from Object File Format (`.off`) files.
-*   **Ray Tracing Mode**: A secondary rendering mode that demonstrates ray tracing with basic geometric primitives like spheres and cubes, including reflections and lighting.
+*   **Ray Tracing Mode**: A secondary rendering mode that demonstrates ray tracing with basic geometric primitives like spheres and cubes, including reflections and lighting.Along with user controlled parameters like lights position,object's reflectivity and color.
     ![Ray Tracing Demo](./images/ray_tracing.png)
 *   **Interactive Mesh Slicing**: Dynamically slice rendered meshes using one or more user-defined planes.
 The application generates capping geometry to close the resulting holes.
     ![Mesh Slicing Demo](./images/image.png)